 Katie Miller is an American artist born in 1984.
 She is best known for her colorful, hyperrealistic oil paintings of children.
 She was raised in New Hampshire, Florida, and California.
 Miller graduated from Maryland Institute College of Art in 2007, with a BFA in painting and a minor in art history.
 She also studied traditional fresco and egg tempera in Umbria, Italy, at the International School of Drawing, Painting, and Sculpture.
 She earned her MFA from Hoffberger School of Painting, Maryland Institute College of Art, in 2011.

-Miller has had two solo exhibitions in Washington, DC.
-Her work has been shown in art fairs including Pulse Miami, Volta Basel, The Armory Show, and (e)merge.
-Group exhibitions include the Smithsonian Institution, John F. Kennedy Center for the Performing Arts, and Fort Wayne Museum of Art, 21c Museums, and Western Carolina University Art Museum.
+Miller’s first two solo exhibitions were at Connersmith in Washington, DC.
+Her work has been shown in art fairs including Pulse Miami, Volta Basel, The Armory Show, (e)merge, and Art Palm Beach.
+Group exhibitions include the Smithsonian Institution, Fort Wayne Museum of Art, 21c Museums, and Western Carolina University Art Museum.

 HYPERREAL is a series-in-progress of paintings exploring the blending of real and fake, the difficulty of distinguishing original from copy, and the melding of natural and artificial.

 The paintings depict theme parks, zoos, living history exhibits, casinos, and other environments considered to be “recreational simulacra.”

 While hyperrealism as a painting style is considered a successor to photorealism, hyperreality is a philosophical concept referring to the inability to tell reality from a simulation of reality.
 The blurring of these distinctions is where my interest lies, particularly in today’s political and media landscape.